-Ideally situated at the mouth of the Hastings River and the blue Pacific Ocean, Port Macquarie is a popular mecca for water lovers with surfing, swimming, fishing, river cruises and whale and dolphin watching.
+Ideally situated at the mouth of the Hastings River and the blue Pacific Ocean, Port Macquarie is a favourite with water lovers for surfing, swimming, fishing, river cruises and whale and dolphin watching.
 There are kilometres of excellent surf beaches, sheltered coves, magnificent farming country and lush hinterland.
 The world's largest urban population of koalas can also be found around the area.

-Port Macquarie boasts lots of fun activities for the whole family with great shopping and fantastic restaurants.
+Port Macquarie boasts lots of fun activities with great shopping and fantastic restaurants.
 It has a rich artist community and is also one of the oldest towns in NSW dating from 1821 with historic buildings and fascinating museums.

 The Grafton, Casino and Brisbane XPT trains run daily from Sydney and stop at Wauchope.
 The Grafton XPT has a connecting coach to Port Macquarie.

 Getting around Port Macquarie

 Discovering the sights of Port Macquarie is straightforward with a local bus service, taxi services, car hire companies and coach tour operators.